Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 #

-The are quite a few different variables types, the table below is not a complete list, but it is every single variable type you can use in a uniform, and it covers the important types
+There are quite a few different variables types, the table below is not a complete list, but it is every single variable type you can use in a uniform, and it covers the important types

 | type      | count | GLSL type |
 |-----------|-------|-----------|